Fatten Your Paycheck and Still Get a Tax Refund

 - Tax withholding calculators help you get a big picture view of your refund situation by asking detailed questions.

 If you'd rather have a bigger paycheck and a smaller refund, you can control this.
 All you have to do is submit a new Form W-4 to your employer to adjust your federal income tax withholding.
+You should check your paystub that comes after you change your W-4 to make sure that the resulting tax withholding is what you wanted.

-Most tax filers get refunds
+Do most tax filers get refunds?

 If getting your refund throughout the year rather than at tax time sounds appealing, you can adjust your withholding today.
 To do so, you'll need to fill out a new Form W-4 and submit it to your employer.